yanganto/relayer-game/README.md

              G======3a==========2=========3b=========1===>
 Evil                            b                    a
 Challenger1                                          c
+Challenger2                                          e
-Challenger2                     d                    c
+Challenger3                     d                    c
-Challenger3                                          e
 ```
-Only Challenger2 beat the Evil, so we can deem the result from Challenger 2 is correct.
+Only Challenger3 beat the Evil, so we can deem the result from Challenger 3 is correct.
-So Challenger1 and Challenger2 got the reward, and the `c` is confirmed as following plot.
+So Challenger1 and Challenger3 got the reward, and the `c` is confirmed as following plot.
 ```
              G======3a==========2=========3b=========1===>
 Evil                            -                    -      Slash
 Challenger1                                          C      Reward
+Challenger2                                          -      Slash
-Challenger2                     C                    C      Reward Challenger3                                          -      Slash
+Challenger3                     C                    C      Reward
 ```

 **Case 2**